Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Utility-Diversity Sampling (UDS)

 \subsection{Inter-Sample Importance Score via Low-rank Similarity Matching}

-Current online batch selection methods \citep{wang2024greats} only consider sample diversity within the candidate batch, which is suboptimal because the capacity of the batch is much smaller than the global datasets.
-To enhance global diversity, we maintain a fixed-size First-In-First-Out (FIFO) memory buffer $\bm{Q} \in \mathbb{R}^{M \times d}$, which stores representations $\bm{z}\in\mathbb{R}^d$ of the last $M$ samples selected for training ($M \gg B$), and measure inter-sample diversity by calculating the distance between the candidate sample and the recent training history.

-\paragraph{Diversity Distance:} The inter-sample diversity score for the $i$-th sample is computed as its average Euclidean distance to all representations in the memory buffer:
+Current online batch selection methods \citep{wang2024greats} only consider diversity within the candidate batch, which is suboptimal because the capacity of the batch is much smaller than the global datasets.
+To enhance global diversity, we maintain a fixed-size First-In-First-Out (FIFO) memory buffer $\bm{Q} \in \mathbb{R}^{M \times d}$, which stores representations $\bm{z}_t^i\in\mathbb{R}^d$ of the last $M$ samples selected for training ($M \gg B$), and measure inter-sample diversity by calculating the distance between the candidate sample and the recent training history. \paragraph{Diversity Distance:} The inter-sample diversity score for the $i$-th sample is computed as its average Euclidean distance to all representations in the memory buffer:

 If $\bm{Q}$ is empty, $s_\text{inter}^{t,i}$ is set to zero.
 A high $s_\text{inter}^{t,i}$ indicates a large distinction from recent data.